justkurama/GO-onepiece/README.md

 ## Description
 This project is a web service built using Go (Golang) that runs locally on localhost.
-It provides endpoints for GET, POST, and PUT methods to interact with a PostgreSQL database.
+It provides endpoints for GET, POST, PUT, and DELETE methods to interact with a PostgreSQL database.
 The focus of this project is to manage data related to characters from the popular manga and anime series, One Piece.

 ## Features
 - **GET Method**: Retrieves information about One Piece characters from the database.